jedisct1/libsodium-doc/advanced/sha-2_hash_function.md

 If you are looking for a generic hash function and not specifically SHA-2, using `crypto_generichash()` (BLAKE2b) might be a better choice.

+These functions are also not suitable for hashing passwords.
+For this purpose, use the `crypto_pwhash` API documented in the Password Hashing section.

 ## Single-part SHA-256 example

 ```c